traefik/traefik/docs/content/providers/kubernetes-ingress.md

 but due to sub-optimal performance was dropped as a feature in 2.0.

-If you require LetsEncrypt with HA in a kubernetes environment, we recommend using [TraefikEE](https://containo.us/traefikee/) where distributed LetsEncrypt is a supported feature.
+If you require LetsEncrypt with HA in a kubernetes environment, we recommend using [Traefik Enterprise](https://traefik.io/traefik-enterprise/) where distributed LetsEncrypt is a supported feature.

 If you are wanting to continue to run Traefik Community Edition, LetsEncrypt HA can be achieved by using a Certificate Controller such as [Cert-Manager](https://docs.cert-manager.io/en/latest/index.html).